 Home › Summer Program

 You will find a kosher food section in the supermarket Maxima at 11 Mindaugo.
-We recommend to bring some food with you because the product assortment is poor.
 The Chabad Lubavitch Center (at 12 Saltiniu) serves kosher meals and offers a takeout lunch.

 |2005 VILNIUS YIDDISH INSTITUTE.
 Solution: Neosymmetria|